 It’s almost time to get those outdoor plants in the ground and growing.
 Are you ready to get outside, arrange gorgeous flower beds or plants, and watch them thrive?
 It can be a challenge to keep your plants healthy all year round, and plant food recipes can help.

 We’ve found several homemade plant food recipes that can help ensure your plants get all of the nutrients they need.
 But first, you have to know what the signs are of the different nutrient deficiencies.
 Your plants will tell you if you look.

-Plant food you buy in the store can have a huge price range and it tends to have a lot of chemicals and filler ingredients that aren’t beneficial for your plants.
-Homemade plant food is an inexpensive and easy way to give your potted plants the food they need without accidentally burning their leaves or blowing your budget.
+Plant food you buy in the store can have a huge price range and it tends to have a lot of chemicals and filler that aren’t beneficial for your plants.
+This is an inexpensive and easy way to give your potted plants the food they need without accidentally burning their leaves or blowing your budget.

-This is an example of a healthy plant that is waiting to get transplanted outdoors or in a bigger container, and homemade plant food can help them establish themselves.
+This is an example of a healthy plant that is waiting to get transplanted outdoors or in a bigger container, and our food can help them establish themselves.

 - What Nutrients Do Your Plants Need to Stay Healthy?

-- 13 Homemade Plant Food Recipes You Can In Your Spare Time
+- 13 Recipes You Can Create In Your Spare Time

 - Recipe One – Coffee Grounds